danhajduk/SynthiaAiNode/docs/ai-node/node-control-api-contract.md

   - `status: "manual_saved"`
   - `model_id`
   - `snapshot`
+- Behavior:
+  - request payload writes token-style manual prices only
+  - non-token families are still rendered in the UI from normalized pricing fields persisted in the pricing catalog snapshot
 - Error:
   - `400` when manual pricing persistence fails or no prices are provided.